sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 * - 1.4.4.
   - 2
   - - We have processes in place to handle egressing results, removing access, securely deleting any data and destroying the infrastructure.
-    - Data egress needs to be agreed by the project stakeholders: the principal investigator, data provider and a referee representing the interests of the Institute.
+    - Data egress needs to be agreed by the project stakeholders: the principal investigator, {ref}`data provider <data_roles>` and a referee representing the interests of the Institute.
 * - 1.4.5.
   - 0
   - - We manage our projects using a GitHub project board.